jamshaidtahiri/Telegram-Subscriber-Tool/README.md

    pip install Appium-Python-Client
    ```

+3. Appium Server: The Appium server should also be installed on your machine to facilitate the interaction with the Android device.
+The tool will automatically start the Appium server in the background, so you don't need to set it up manually.

-3. Android Device: Connect an Android device to your computer with USB debugging enabled.
+4. Android Device: Connect an Android device to your computer with USB debugging enabled.
 Additionally, make sure the device has the Telegram app installed.

 ## Getting Started 🚀
 1. Clone the repository or download the provided script onto your machine.